rust-lang/book/src/ch03-03-how-functions-work.md

 Functions can return values back to the code that calls them.
 We don’t name return values, but we do declare their type, after an arrow (`->`).
-In Rust, the "return value of the function” is synonymous with “the value of the final expression in the block of the body of a function.”
+In Rust, the "return value of the function” is synonymous with the "value of the final expression in the block of the body of a function.”
 Here's an example of a function that returns a value: